All inventory shipped to Amazon fulfillment centers must meet any of the applicable requirements found in FBA inventory requirements.

 An importer of record (IOR) is usually required when shipments of your inventory enter the United States from another country.
 Amazon, including our fulfillment centers, will not act as an IOR for any shipment of FBA inventory.
 This applies to shipments of any size or value, regardless of origin and product.
 You may not leave this field blank on the customs entry form; this may result in the shipment being refused and returned.

 The IOR is responsible for: (1) ensuring the imported shipment complies with local laws and regulations, (2) filing an entry declaration with any associated documents, and (3) paying the import duties, taxes, and fees associated with the shipment.
-You may need to obtain a customs bond to ensure that all duties, taxes, and fees owed to the government are paid.
+You may also be required to obtain a customs bond as security for your imported shipments to ensure that all duties, taxes, and fees owed to the government are paid.

 Shipments into the United States may be entered by a non-resident (foreign) IOR.
 To become a non-resident IOR, please contact your customs broker or carrier for details.

-For information on FBA product requirements and restrictions, see FBA product restrictions.
+For information on FBA product requirements and restrictions, go to FBA product restrictions.
 There may also be additional prohibitions or restrictions by the U.S. Customs and Border Protection (CBP), or other government agencies.
-To learn more, go to U.S. Customs and Border Protection.
+To learn more, go to CBP's Prohibited and Restricted Items.

 Common items that require additional permits or authorizations include the following: